leitbogioro/Tools/README.md

 <br />
 <br />

-**-raid "0"**: Only for raid 0 disk partition, if your machine has only one hard drive, don't assign it!
+**-raid "0"**: Only for Debian 10 raid 0 disk partition recipe, Debian 11+ doesn't work, if your machine has only one hard drive, don't assign it!
 <br />
 <br />